 A screening analysis involves comparing maximum concentrations of detected substances to media-specific screening levels.
-These screening levels help us understand what levels of contaminants are safe for people to be exposed to.
+These screening levels help us understand what exposure levels of contaminants are safe.
 These screening levels can be ATSDR comparison values (CVs) or other non-ATSDR values including those established by NJDEP or USEPA.
 If concentrations meet or exceed the CV, these substances, referred to as potential contaminants of concern, are selected for further evaluation.
 Concentrations that meet or exceed ATSDR CVs or non-ATSDR screening levels do not mean that health effects are likely, but they do help health assessors prioritize which contaminants to evaluate further [ATSDR PHAGM 2022].